Our research is editorially independent but we may earn a commission for purchases made through our links.

 Georgia is full of outdoor adventures, from hiking to breathtaking waterfalls to tubing down the Chattahoochee River.
 But one exciting adventure stands out from the rest, and that’s a day trip to Georgia’s hidden underground river — and those who are brave enough can paddle their way through to the other side.
+This kayaking adventure journeys along the Etowah River Water Trail, which flows 163 miles from Lumpkin County in north central Georgia to Floyd County in northwest Georgia.
+Throughout the water trail there are whitewater rapids and waterfalls, and several public access points from which paddlers can launch their boats.

 YOU'RE ALL SET!